Mykolb/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+The web is stateless so when we change pages we lose our info.
+Sessions let the server store info about the client and persists the auth data so we don't have to constantly log in.

 1. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes passwords so they aren't stored in plain text and it slows down a hacker's ability to get the password.

 1. What does bcrypt do to slow down attackers?

+A hacker needs to know the hash, algorithm, and how many rounds were used to create the hash.
+So it slows them down because it adds time to algorithm.

 1. What are the three parts of the JSON Web Token?

+Header, payload, and signature

 ## Project Set Up